xu-ellen/disastertrackerhacker/README.md

 has enourmous potential not only the private consumer base sector but in the massive, established industries of crude oil, agriculture, natural resources, and real estate.

-Earthquake ML models (created by Ellen) are held in the `/staticfiles/` directory.
+Earthquake ML model (created by Ellen) is held in the main directory.